Generic Name: tapentadol (ta-PEN-ta-dol)

 - If your pain continues or becomes worse or if you have side effects that concern you, contact your doctor.

 - Tell your doctor or dentist that you take tapentadol before you receive any medical or dental care, emergency care, or surgery.

 - Tapentadol may increase the risk of seizures in certain patients, including patients who have a history of seizures.
 Talk to your doctor to see if you may have a greater risk of seizures while taking tapentadol.
 Seek immediate medical attention if you have a seizure.

-- Serotonin syndrome is a possibly fatal syndrome that can be caused by tapentadol.
-Your risk may be greater if you take tapentadol with certain other medicines (eg, "triptans," MAOIs).
+- Serotonin syndrome is a possibly fatal syndrome that has happened when tapentadol was taken with medicines for depression or certain other medicines (eg, "triptans," MAOIs).
 Symptoms may include agitation; confusion; hallucinations; coma; fever; fast or irregular heartbeat; tremor; excessive sweating; and nausea, vomiting, or diarrhea.
 Contact your doctor at once if you have any of these symptoms.

 - Use tapentadol with caution in the ELDERLY; they may be more sensitive to its effects, especially breathing problems.

 - PREGNANCY and BREAST-FEEDING: If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking tapentadol while you are pregnant.
 Long-term use of tapentadol during pregnancy may cause dependence in the fetus or newborn.
 Discuss any questions or concerns with your doctor.
 It is not known if tapentadol is found in breast milk.
 Do not breast-feed while taking tapentadol.